Magic Glossary- definitions of familiar magical terms

 Broken Wand Ceremony

 Special ceremony conducted at the funeral of a magician in which a wand is broken to symbolize the loss of magical power.
-First conducted by the Society of American Magicians at Houdini's memorial service in 1926.
+The first one was conducted by the Society of American Magicians at Houdini's memorial service in 1926.

 Conjurer